Julius Wellner,

 was still the principal of Perfection Music-Box Co., and in 1900-1901 he had

-three patents assigned to him and the Perfection Music-Box Co. by Joseph Natterer, and the brothers Charles C. and Alfred C.
+three patents assigned to him and the Perfection Music-Box Co. by the German

 Railroad, and they lived at a few addresses in Philadelphia.
 In August, 1908,